Jackrocker418/IntCalc/README.txt

 problems:
 	Used wrong overload of string.erase() - didnt include length so it deleted the rest of the string

 testing - v1 - v2 8hrs: no negative, int only, no decimels
-	-lessons learned: negative numbers will most likely be handled by flags and seperate functions. do not include value inverters (A*= -1;) within the original setA function;
+	-lessons learned: negative numbers will most likely be handled by flags and seperate functions. do not include value inverters (A*= -1;) within the original setA function.

-v1.1 - v1.2 5hrs: no negative, fully usable, correct order of operations
+v1.1 - v1.2 5hrs: no negative, test scripts fully usable, incorrect order of operations
 	-lessons learned: */ and +- need to be searched left to right in order of apperance.
-   This lead to moving the parse loop to a wrapper that also recursively checks the equation.
+   	 This lead to moving the parse loop to a wrapper that also recursively checks the
+	 equation.

+v1.2 - 3hrs: no negative, tested stable, correct order of operations
+	-lessons lerned: moving the loop control from solve() removed the need for flagging of searches. lookFor* step through evolving currentEquation by self itarating.